MugPand/MugPand/README.md

 ### Hi there 👋

 I'm a class of 2024 student majoring in Computer Science @ Rutgers University - New Brunswick.
-I love everything tech., ranging from testing out new hardware to developing mobile applications.
+I love everything tech; ranging from testing out new hardware to developing mobile applications.
 In particular, I love developing interesting projects in Python and Java with the occasional HTML/CSS/JS needed for front-end development. 💻

 Outside of programming, I enjoy photography, video editing, and logic puzzles. 📷